| Magnetic

 the

-next few days
+next few days CT-scan

-- highly accurate diagnostic tool for evaluation of abdominal
+highly accurate diagnostic tool for evaluation of abdominal

-- suspicion of diverticulitis, of intraperitoneal or
+diseasestraumasuspicion of diverticulitis, of intraperitoneal or

-- obese patients, ileus or post-operative status where
+retroperitoneal abscessobese patients, ileus or post-operative status where

-- more accurate than ultrasound for: retroperitoneum (lymph
+ultrasound is diffucult to performmore accurate than ultrasound for: retroperitoneum (lymph

 nodes), digestive tract, peritoneal surfaces, deep peritoneal

-- less accurate than US or MRI for exact depiction of uterus
+recessesless accurate than US or MRI for exact depiction of uterus

-- reflux (children), urethra, bladder abnormalities, stress
+reflux (children), urethra, bladder abnormalities, stress

-- contraindications: acute infection, recent pelvis trauma
+incontinencecontraindications: acute infection, recent pelvis trauma

 Defaecography

-- functional and morphological anomalies (rectocele,
+functional and morphological anomalies (rectocele,

 intussusception,

-prolapse, perineal ptosis, flap-valve, etc.)
+prolapse, perineal ptosis, flap-valve, etc.) Fistulography

-- opacification of the sinus tract of an perineal,
+opacification of the sinus tract of an perineal,

-enterocutaneous, peritoneal, etc. fistula
+enterocutaneous, peritoneal, etc. fistula Hysterosalpingography

-- infertility, repetitive abortions, uterine malformations
+infertility, repetitive abortions, uterine malformations IVU

-- hematuria, recurrent urinary infections or lithiasis, cause
+hematuria, recurrent urinary infections or lithiasis, cause

-- ultrasound first choice imaging when looking for
+and level of urinary obstructionultrasound first choice imaging when looking for

 renal mass or pyelic dilatation; CT urography has replaced IVU